bekk/bekk-christmas/post/kotlin/string-templates.md

 **All I want for Christmas is $ 100.0!**

 The latter two are using the string template construct of Kotlin, in an *escaped string* and a *raw string*, respectively.
-The `$` symbol indicates the start of a template, and if you need a ‘$’ symbol in your text it needs to be handled separately, in an escaped string by escaping (what else) the character, or by doing some small trickery in a raw string.
+The `$` symbol indicates the start of a template, and if you need a ‘$’ symbol in your text it needs to be handled separately, in an escaped string by escaping (what else) the character, or by doing some small trickery in the case of a raw string.

 In this case the string template is simple, with the `$` immediately followed by the variable.
 In more complex cases the expression needs to be put in curly brackets, for example: